tejaswinidhupad/Analyzing-HIV-Treatment-Trial/README.md

 ## Objective
 The objective of this project is to :
-1. Develop statistical analysis plan (SAP)
+1. Develop statistical analysis plan (SAP) <br>
-• Think carefully about the different treatment effects
+• Think carefully about the different treatment effects <br>
-• Think carefully about the dependence structure in the data and how to capture it
+• Think carefully about the dependence structure in the data and how to capture it <br>
-2. Analyze the data
+2. Analyze the data <br>
-• Execute the SAP
+• Execute the SAP <br>
-• Evaluate the analysis assumptions
+• Evaluate the analysis assumptions <br>
-3. Report the results
+3. Report the results <br>
-• Include also descriptives [including randomization performance]
+• Include also descriptives [including randomization performance] <br>
 4. Report the conclusions

 ## Authors